ldevulder/arm-uboot-tools/README.md

-# s905x-tools
+# arm-tools

-Tools for compiling/burning official U-Boot on s905x SoC board
+Tools for compiling/burning official ATF and/or U-Boot on some ARM SoC boards.